 Both the 7D and the 750D have been discontinued, but can regularly be found used on eBay.
 The 7D was replaced by the Canon 7D Mark II, while the 750D was followed by the Canon 800D.

 Review summary: Canon 7D vs 750D

-Reasons to prefer the Canon EOS 7D:
+Advantages of the Canon EOS 7D:

-- Easier setting verification: Has an LCD display on top to control shooting parameters.
+- Easier setting verification: Features an LCD display on top to control shooting parameters.

 - Faster shutter: Has higher mechanical shutter speed (8000/sec vs 4000/sec) to freeze action.